(Performed by Victoria Williams

 For you to hear me now

-was designed by Jason Powers.
+and was designed by Jason Powers.
 You can read why

 he felt compelled to do 'something' here: